te-je/fargo/README.rst

 Unicode support
 ~~~~~~~~~~~~~~~

-Fargo supports unicode text subsitutions.
+Fargo supports unicode text substitutions.
 Sort of.
 Fargo tries to guess the
 encoding of every file that it reads (using chardet).
 If it can't make a
 confident guess, then the file is ignored.

 In cases where Fargo makes substitutions that can't be re-encoded with the
-original encoding, then the subsitutions are ignored and the file is left
+original encoding, then the substitutions are ignored and the file is left
 untouched.